What We Believe

-Christianity isn't about religion, but about receiving the love of God's through Jesus and sharing that Love with Others.
+Christianity isn't just religion, it’s all about receiving the love of God through Jesus and sharing that Love with Others.

 The God of the Bible is the one and only true God.
 He is the greatest of all beings.
 He depends on no other being for His existence.
 He exists eternally as one God in three persons—Father, Son, and Holy Spirit—a mystery beyond our understanding, but not a contradiction.
 He plans and acts according to His own good pleasure.
 He “works all things according to the counsel of His will” (Eph.
 1:11).
 God created the world and acts in it today in accordance with His own perfect, holy, good, and loving plan, in accordance with His own good pleasure.